 An automation rule is a logic-based rule that triggers an email to a segment of community members.
 The rule can be based on things like actions they’ve taken (or not taken) and categories they fall into.

 The sky’s the limit with automation rules.
 You can set up all sorts of rules to help you engage, personalize, do manual tasks for you.
-And for anyone who’s just beginning, don’t worry – we’ve built in best-practice rules within Higher Logic Community to help you start right away.
+And for anyone who’s just beginning, don’t worry – we’ve built in best-practice rules within Higher Logic Thrive Community to help you start right away.

 Built-in automation can help you interact with a broad audience while making your communication look personalized.
-They deliver a one-on-one message that your community members appreciate while increasing the efficiency of your time and efforts.
+They deliver a one-to-one message that your community members appreciate while increasing the efficiency of your time and efforts.

 Automation rules can help you: